 Though few in number, the historic buildings in East Village are big in character.
-The colourful histories of the Hillier Block, Simmons Building, St. Louis Hotel and King Edward Hotel add a compelling dimension to the neighbourhood’s personality.
+The colourful histories of the Simmons Building, St. Louis Hotel, Hillier Block and King Edward Hotel add a compelling dimension to the neighbourhood’s personality.
 That’s why CMLC has worked hard to incorporate these buildings into the area’s overall planning and development.

-Since initiating restoration efforts in 2008, CMLC has brought the Simmons Building up to 21st-century spec while preserving and restoring its important historical elements, setting the stage for its transformation into an exciting culinary destination along the newly redeveloped RiverWalk in East Village (scheduled to open in summer 2015).
+Since initiating restoration efforts in 2008, CMLC has brought the Simmons Building up to 21st-century spec while preserving and restoring its important historical elements, setting the stage for its transformation into an exciting culinary destination along the newly redeveloped RiverWalk in East Village.

-The occupancy of the Simmons Building by three local food and beverage champions puts in place an important piece of CMLC’s retail strategy for East Village, which calls for approximately 100,000 sq ft of Village Format retail – a ‘boutique’ style of retail that tends to be more intimate and service-oriented than Urban Format retail, which in East Village will add up to about 300,000 sq ft and include such categories as grocery, home improvement and general merchandise.
+The award-winning Simmons Building is a popular gathering place in the community and is occupied by three local food and beverage champions.
+The building puts in place an important piece of CMLC’s retail strategy for East Village, which calls for approximately 100,000 sq ft of Village Format retail – a ‘boutique’ style of retail that tends to be more intimate and service-oriented than Urban Format retail, which in East Village will add up to about 300,000 sq ft and include such categories as grocery, home improvement and general merchandise.

 St. Louis Hotel